lucasvmiguel/integration/README.md

 #### HTTP

 HTTP assertion checks if an HTTP request was sent while your endpoint was being called.
+The test will fail if you don't call the endpoints configured on the HTTP assertion.
+However, if you call multiple times an endpoint and you just have one HTTP assertion configured, the test will pass.

-See below how to use it.
+See below how to use it:

 ```go
 func TestHandlerCallHTTPGet_Success(t *testing.T) {